-4.5.4 One Counselor may meet with the taxpayer for the purpose of understanding or interpreting an IRS notice (e.g. CP2000), or assisting the taxpayer in formulating a simple response to the IRS.

-4.5.5 Any meetings required to prepare an amended return, or respond to an IRS notice involving attachments, must involve two Counselors.
-This will 1) ensure that quality review can be completed on the amended return at the time of the meeting, and 2) protect the Counselors and program against allegations of inappropriate actions by either the Counselor or the taxpayer.
-Refer to the Tax-Aide Off-Season Tax Assistance document in the OneSupport Help Center > General Program Management > General section.

-4.5.4 All extended service support to a taxpayer must follow the same scope guidelines as applied during the regular season.
+- 4.5.4 One Counselor may meet with the taxpayer for the purpose of understanding or interpreting an IRS notice (e.g. CP2000) or assisting the taxpayer in formulating a simple response to the IRS. - 4.5.5 Any meetings required to prepare an amended return, or respond to an IRS notice involving attachments, must involve two Counselors.
+This will 1) ensure that quality review can be completed on the amended return at the time of the meeting and 2) protect the Counselors and program against allegations of inappropriate actions by either the Counselor or the taxpayer.
+Refer to the Tax-Aide Off-Season Tax Assistance document in the Volunteer Portal Libraries > Tax-Aide: General Information Library. - 4.5.6 All extended service support to a taxpayer must follow the same scope guidelines as applied during the regular season.

-- 4.5.5 Requests received from taxpayers by the National Office for extended service relating to a perceived Counselor error on a return or for any other reason are forwarded to the State Coordinator who will ensure that the appropriate District Coordinator/Local Coordinator contacts the taxpayer and provides appropriate assistance to the taxpayer. - 4.5.6 Extended service statistics will be reported to the National Office through the Portal Program Metrics section of site data.
+- 4.5.7 Requests received from taxpayers by the National Office for extended service relating to a perceived Counselor error on a return or for any other reason are forwarded to the State Coordinator who will ensure that the appropriate District Coordinator/Local Coordinator contacts the taxpayer and provides appropriate assistance to the taxpayer. - 4.5.8 Extended service statistics will be reported to the National Office through the Portal Program Metrics section of site data.
 Reimbursement related to extended service by a leader will be shown as coordinating (Code B) expense only.
 Reimbursement related to extended service by a non-leader is available with preapproval.
 Refer to Section 10.